Control of Dogs

 All complaints regarding out of control dogs are investigated by our Dog Control Officer.

-Contact us online or by phone on 0300 100 1800 to make a complaint about an out of control dog.
+Contact us online to make a complaint about an out of control dog.

 Please note the Dog Control Officer can only take effective action where the individual making the complaint can identify the owner (name and address) and the dog.